syncfusion-content/javascript-docs/readme.md

 > **Title :** Getting started with Chart widget for Syncfusion Essential JS

 > **Description :** How to create a chart, add series, enable tooltip and other functionalities.

+## Adding a Document to left side Tree

+* Each new markdown document should be

 ## Front Matter